NorMenMe/react-instagram-clone/README.md

 - inside header-cards should run random Name only on load, not when component is mounting
 - header cards fixed names
 - make the link component togglebuttonpost reusable, pass down the prop value "POSTS" etc.

+- learn NavLink,react router dom

+- instead of Link , Navigation comp, inside Link Comp , when the its clicked then update a state